 “Yay, I’m so happy with that result!”

 It’s a different story when things aren’t going to plan.
 If practising positive self-talk is new to you, you’ll benefit from having a personal cheat sheet.
-That’s what the Self-Talk Support section in your journal is all about.
+That’s what the Self-Talk Support section in the Pledge to Stay Well Journal is all about.

 Complete this section when you are in a healthy frame of mind and refer back to it when you want to turn down the volume of your inner critic.